Kaderde/teched2025-msad/exercises/ex1/ex1.1/README.md

 ## 📖  1.
 Overview :

 Horizontal Privilege Escalation occurs when a user accesses resources belonging to another user at the same privilege level.
-In our Incident Management system, this means a support user could modify incidents assigned to other support users, violating critical business rules:
+In our Incident Management system, this means a support user could modify incidents assigned to other support users, violating critical business rules.

-- Support users can only modify/delete incidents explicitly assigned to them.
+Business Rules:

+* Support Users:

+  ✅ Can view and create incidents.
+  ✅ Can update or delete incidents assigned to them or unassigned incidents.
+  ❌ Cannot modify or delete incidents assigned to other support users.
-- No updates or deletions allowed on closed incidents.
+  ❌ Cannot modify or delete closed incidents.

 ### Why This Matters